Goretzka keeps Bayern on track for latest Bundesliga title - WHIZ News

 Düsseldorf substitute Steven Skrzybski struck the post twice in the closing stages.

-But it was to be another substitute, the 19-year-old Haaland, who powered home a header from Manuel Akanji’s cross in the 95th minute to keep alive Dortmund’s slim title hopes.
-Bayern’s goal difference is vastly superior to Dortmund’s so a draw would have been little use to Lucien Favre’s side.
+But it was to be another substitute, the 19-year-old Haaland, who powered home a header from Manuel Akanji’s cross in the 95th minute to ensure Lucien Favre’s side qualified for next season’s Champions League.

 The Swiss coach appeared to injure himself in the celebrations.